milvus-io/milvus/docs/design_docs/datanode_recovery_design_0513_2021.md

 After DataNode subscribes to a stateful vchannel, DataNode starts to work, or more specifically, flowgraph starts to work.

-Vchannel is stateful because we don't want to process twice what's already processed.
-And a "processed" message means its already persistent.
+Vchannel is stateful because we don't want to process twice what's already processed, as a "processed" message means its already persistent.
 In DataNode's terminology, a message is processed if it's been flushed.

 DataCoord tells DataNode stateful vchannel info through RPC `WatchDmChannels`, so that DataNode won't process